grongierisc/interoperability-embedded-python/README.md

 - **production_name**: a string that specifies the name of the production to restart.

 `list_productions`: The list_productions() method returns a dictionary of the names of the productions that are currently running.<br>

-**Returns**:
-an object that contains an instance of IRISBusinessService

-WIP example

 ## 7.10.
 The `objects`
 We will use `dataclass` to hold information in our [messages](#711-the-messages) in a `obj.py` file.